roberthead/ruby_on_rails_tutorial/README.md

 Visit http://nitrous.io in a web browser

-Fill out the sign up form ad click "Sign Up for Free"
+Fill out the sign up form and click "Sign Up for Free"

 ![Sign up to Nitrous](images/nitrous/1-sign_up.png)